 The key, is that sound measurement is not a linear scale and an 80dB reading is actually twice as loud as 70dB.
 So how does 80db compare to the sounds we hear around us on a daily basis?

-Here are a few noise level comparisons.
+Here are a few noise level comparisons of everyday objects.

 So how do we reduce Machine Noise around for those who work in and around those machines?